-Fault diagnosis aptitude tests (also known as fault finding aptitude tests) are used in assessing skills for technical personnel and engineers who need to be able to find and repair faults in electronic control systems or similarly fault prone systems.
+Fault diagnosis aptitude tests (also known as fault finding aptitude tests) are employed to measure skills for technical personnel and engineers who need to locate and fix faults in electronic control systems or similar fault-prone systems.